 Kathleen discusses the idea of a money mindset on an episode of one of my favorite podcasts, HerMoney with Jean Chatzky.
-In the episode, Jean talks to Kathleen about her book Breaking Money Silence: How to Shatter Money Taboos, Talk More Openly about Finances, and Live a Richer Life (I haven’t read it yet but it immediately went on my list!).
+In the episode, Jean talks to Kathleen about her book Breaking Money Silence: How to Shatter Money Taboos, Talk More Openly about Finances, and Live a Richer Life.
 Here is what I learned.

 5 Questions to Help You Identify Your Money Mindset

 To identify Jean’s money mindset, Kathleen asked her five questions and had Jean say the first thing that came to mind.
 Jean’s answer to these questions were very positive.
 My answers, on the other hand, were not.